Military Casualties Of The War - Please help

 Flying accidents in East Lothian

 As I mentioned before, not all the air accidents which occurred in East Lothian came from training flights but the vast majority of them did.
-This is hardly surprising since training during World War Two was hurried and often hampered by poor weather.
+This is hardly surprising since training during World War Two was a hurried affair, often hampered by poor weather.
 The aircraft used were often single seaters and trainee pilots had little option but to get in and attempt to fly.
 In addition their aircraft were, more often than not, in a state of poor maintenance simply due to their high usage and general abuse.

 I hope to upload information about crashes in East Lothian along with the corresponding internment information.
 This will take quite a while so patience will be required.
 The majority of casualties are buried in Dirleton and Haddington St. Martins Cemeteries.